Kitware/iMSTK/CONTRIBUTING.md

 **/
 ```

+#### Code style check
+You can and should use the `uncrustify` tool to check and/or adjust code style of your files.
+It is run as part of git's pre-commit hook, as part of test suite invoked by CTest or by building *RUN_TESTS* target in Visual Studio.
+You can also run it manually by building *uncrustifyRun* target, but in that mode your files will be overwritten so make sure you commit your work beforehand to easily see the style changes automatically made by `uncrustify`.

 ### Testing your code
 *Coming soon - Please refer to the rest of the code in the meantime*